 Curiously, none of these philosophical views developed to an embodied practise which would implement the theories in action.
 In mid-20th century, Rudolf Laban developed a notation for movement, which could be used in creation and analysis of sequential human movement.
 Later, the emotional content of movement was linked to these theories, which enabled movement description and analysis of the mental development in therapeutic contexts, such as in dance/movement therapy.
 Only recently, Laban’s theories have started to look for connections to phenomenology and to the views of the analytical philosophy and neuroscience.

-The ultimate creation of the Western ration, neuroscience, is questioning the traditional Western dichotomic view.
-Over the decades, the focus of the neuroscientific studies has gone from ration to emotions – and recently ended up to embodiment.
+Recently, the ultimate creation of the Western ration, neuroscience, is questioning the traditional Western dichotomic view.
+Over the decades, the focus of the neuroscientific studies has gone from ration to emotions – and recently ended up to embodiment and social interaction.
 Indeed, the processes of ration, emotion, social bonding and embodiment seem to be densely interwoven in the brain.
 Therefore, neuroscience is starting to speak for the holistic view, in which the creative movement and cognitive neuroscience form two sides of the same coin.

 Jos haluat tiedustella työpajan tilaamisesta, olethan yhteydessä meihin: email@example.com